The Best Dog Food for Dachshunds (Review) in 2020

 Obviously, all dogs have different metabolisms, and physical activity also plays a central role.
 So, speak to your vet or your dog nutritionist if you are looking for a more exact idea of how much you should be feeding them on a daily basis.
 Bear in mind that puppies need a higher number of calories as their bodies are still developing.
 Usually, this is slightly higher than what is required for an adult dog, so roughly 1000 calories per day is your target.

-Regardless of their stage of life, you should be looking for food which contains a balance of all the essential food groups – protein, fat, and carbohydrates.
+Regardless of their stage of life, you should be looking for food that contains a balance of all the essential food groups – protein, fat, and carbohydrates.
 Also, look for high levels of vitamins (especially B and E) and minerals, as well as calcium, zinc, and iron.

 Ingredients to Avoid Feeding Your Dachshund